 1) Whether they work with surrogate partners (also known as sex surrogates).

-2) If they would be willing to work with toy and a surrogate if you together determine that it is appropriate in your case.
+2) If they would be willing to work with you and a surrogate if you together determine that it is appropriate in your case.

 3) If there are surrogates working in your state.